lschierer/RUT/packages/luke/20070103/a-link-we-ignore-at-great-cost.md

 ---

-title: A link we ignore at great cost
+title: "A link we ignore at great cost"
 date: 2007-01-03 16:04:06
 tags:
   -  morality-religion